tlienart/Franklin.jl/docs/src/man/syntax.md

      The look of the table will be defined by your CSS stylesheet.

 There's a couple of rules that you have to keep in mind when using the `\tableinput{}{}` command:

-* Columns must be separated with comma (`,`).
+* Columns must be separated by a comma (`,`).
-* If a header is specified, its length must match the number of columns of the file.
+* If a header is specified, its length must match the number of columns in the file.

 ## Page variables